Born In: Brampton, Canada

 Cera often visits his family in Brampton and spends considerable time at his Los Angeles home.

-He gave the audition for the role of Cole Sear in the movie ‘The Sixth Sense’ which later went to actor Haley Joel Osment.
+He auditioned for the role of ‘Cole Sear’ in the movie ‘The Sixth Sense.’
+The role eventually went to actor Haley Joel Osment.

-In 2008, he was ranked at Number 1 by Entertainment Weekly for its ‘30 Under 30' the Actors List’.
+In 2008, he was ranked at number one by ‘Entertainment Weekly’ in its ‘30 Under 30’ list.

 Michael Cera Movies